-ENGINE MODEL: -
+ENGINE MODEL:

-ENGINE SERIAL NUMBER: -
+ENGINE SERIAL NUMBER:

 TRANS.
-MODEL: -
+MODEL:

 TRANS.
 SERIAL NUMBER:

 (New Owner) NAME:

-ADDRSS:

-CITY.STATE.ZIP:
+ADDRESS:

+CITY,STATE,ZIP:

+DATE OF PURCHASE:

 (Previous Owner)NAME:

 ADDRESS:

-CITY STATE ZIP:

-^{ 2005-2014} Model Year Engines: The remainder of the original PCM limited warranty is transferable to a subsequent purchaser, provided the engine does not have in excess of 300 hours and is submitted to PCM within 30 days of the date of sale.

-OPERATION AND MAINTENANCE LOG

-Engine Port Drive Port Ignition Key Port Model and Serial # Stbd.
-Serial # Stbd.
-Number Stbd.

-Fire Extinguisher Checked Batteries Tested

-Gal of Qts o of Oil Oil Check Lay Up Date Launch
+CITY,STATE,ZIP:

+FORMS - 19

-Runs Made Date Fuel Port Stbd.
-Miles Hours Change Drive Date Date Remarks
+Engine F ort Driv ve Port Ignition Ke ey Port Model and Serial # S Stbd.
+Sei Serial # Stbd Number Stbd Fire Extinguisher Checked Batteries Tested d Runs Made Date Gal of Fuel Qts o Port of Oil Stbd.
+Miles Hours Oil Change Check Drive Lay Up Date Launch Date Remarks

--

-1

-1

-+

--

-1

-PROBLEM NOTIFICATION OR INFORMATION REQUEST FORM
+PROBLI EM NOTIFICATION OR INFORMATION REG

-IMPORTANT: All blanks MUST be completed to insure proper identification of your engine which is necessary to properly understand your request.
+IMPORTANT: All blanks MUST properly understand your requestion roper identification of you ur engine which is necessary to

-When completed, mail this form to:

-Pleasurecraft Marine PO Drawer 369

-Little Mountain, SC 29075
+When completed, mail this form PO D Pleasurecraft Marine PO Drawer 369 Little Mountain, SC 29075

-Engine Model Engine Serial Number (Gear Serial Number
+Engine Model Engine Serial Number Gear Serial Number

-Owner Info ormation
+Owner Information

 Name Telephone ()

+Address 7

-Zip
+City Zip

 Selling Dealer

 Dealers Address

-Date of Purchase Boat Make Length Type
+Date of Purchase Boat Make Length Туре

-Gentlemen, I would like to o inform you of a problem I have exp perienced with the ab ove engine.
-My problem is:

-My boat is located at
+My boat is located at Address City Requestors Signature Telephone (State

-Address Telephone ()

-City State Zip

-Requestors Signature Date

-NOTES - 20

-3 Year Transferable Limited Warranty
+5 YEAR TRANSFERABLE LIMITED WARRANTY

-Pleasurecraft Marine Engine Co.
-(PCM) warrants its new products to be free from defects in material and workmanship under normal use and service conditions, to the first registered user, and all subsequent user who, in accordance with PCM's warranty transfer policy, transfers any remaining portion of this warranty coverage within 30 days of any subsequent sale/purchases.
-All components of PCM products are covered under the PCM Warranty, except for those components that are warranted by PCM's suppliers.
-The obligation of PCM hereunder shall be limited to the repair or replacement with new or remanufactured components, at its option, of any product or parts thereof which has failed during the period of warranty and which is demonstrated upon examination to have failed due to defective
+Pleasurecraft Marine Engine Co., through its PCM Engines Division ("PCM"), warrants its new products to be free from defects in material and workmanship under normal use and service conditions, to the first registered owner or registered user, as well as all subsequent users who, in accordance with PCM's warranty transfer policy, have received within 30 days of a sale transaction involving the product a transfer of any remaining period of coverage under this warranty.
+The obligation of PCM under this warranty shall be limited to the repair or replacement with new or reconditioned components, at PCM's option, of any product, or parts thereof, which have failed during the warranty period specified below and are demonstrated upon examination to have failed due to defective material and/or workmanship.